Michael Douglas: Marriage and relationships

+Legal issues

 In 1997, New York caddie James Parker sued Douglas for $25 million.
 Parker accused Douglas of hitting him in the groin with an errant golf ball, causing Parker great distress.
 The case was later settled out of court.

-In 2004, Douglas and Zeta-Jones took legal action against stalker Dawnette Knight, who was accused of sending violent letters to the couple that contained graphic threats on Zeta-Jones's life.
+In 2004, Douglas and Zeta-Jones took legal action against stalker Dawnette Knight, who was accused of sending violent letters to the couple that contained graphic threats on Zeta-Jones' life.
 Testifying, Zeta-Jones said the threats left her so shaken she feared a nervous breakdown.
 Knight claimed she was in love with Douglas and admitted to the offenses, which took place between October 2003 and May 2004.
 She was sentenced to three years in prison.